 Read on

-Regular reading is an essential step in improving writing and helps to develop children’s writing skills.
-It helps to increase the child’s vocabulary and shows alternative ways of using words.
+Regular reading is essential in improving writing and helps develop children’s writing skills.
+It helps to increase the child’s vocabulary and shows alternative word use.
 It also makes it easier for children to write with these terms.

-Start reading at an early age – Many young people who love books grow up to be good writers.
+Start reading at an early age – Many young people who love books become good writers.
 If you have younger children, make sure you read with them daily and encourage them to enjoy reading as they get older.

 Set aside a small portion of your home for writing.
 Dedicating space entirely to paper can help your teens focus on improving their writing skills by eliminating distractions.